YourAverage7zipFan/tinymc/README.md

 My usage of AI: LLMs are currently still tools, not at a place where they can write an entire app.
 In this project, I use AI to write helper functions that I can't be bothered to write myself.

 I am a C noob, sorry if I traumatized someone with my terrible code.

+# Credits
+Textures are from Coterie Craft
+Block properties and item properties are collected from prismarine-data and prismarine-assets